Medicare Supplement Insurance

 - The ability to cancel your policy and have your premium refunded — minus any claims paid — within 30 days, if you’re not completely satisfied

 A few exceptions exist among plans.
 For example, Plans C, D, F, G, M, N, High-deductible F, and High-deductible G allow you to receive foreign travel emergency health care coverage when you travel outside the United States.
-Plans F and High-deductible F are no longer available for individuals who become eligible for Medicare after Jan.
+Plans C, F, and High-deductible F are no longer available for individuals who become eligible for Medicare after Jan.
 1, 2020.

 Why our plans stand out

 Medico's agents help you select a Medicare Supplement insurance plan that fits your needs and budget.
 We offer Plans A, F, G, N, High-deductible F, High-deductible G, and a basic benefit plan with optional riders in Wisconsin.
 The map below lists which plans are available in each state.

 When you purchase a Medico Medicare Supplement insurance plan, you’re getting a low premium with:

 - A discount on your premium when you set up an automatic bank withdrawal from your checking or savings account

 - A discount if you live with another person who is age 50 or older, even if they don't have coverage with us.

-- No pre-existing condition waiting period; prior medical conditions are covered as soon as your policy is effective
+- No pre-existing condition waiting period; prior medical conditions are covered as soon as your policy is effective; the application will be subject to underwriting if not within the guaranteed issue window of time

 Photo credit: iStock